MoneyThumb

 When the column names are correct select Open at the bottom of the preview window.
 CSV2QIF Convert will run, giving some statistics on how many lines were processed and create a .qif file with the same name.
 If a .qif file with that name already exists you will be prompted to overwrite it.

 Preview Mode column settings will be automatically remembered, and will apply to subsequent Express Mode conversions.
-To clear Preview Mode, either run a different file in Preview mode or use the Settings button and then uncheck the check box for Assigned Column Names - Use column names.
+To clear Preview Mode, run a different file in Preview Mode.

 Express mode can be used for all conversions, although it is highly recommended that whenever converting a csv file from a new source, you should first use Preview Mode to make sure the column setup is correct.
 Select the Convert button and this will bring up the file chooser dialog.
 Navigate to the folder containing your input file, and select Convert to qif at the bottom of the dialog